-Provenance and Peer Review: This article was commissioned by the Guest Editors (Duilio Divisi, Roberto Crisci) for the series “Malignant Pleural Effusion” published in Annals of Translational Medicine.
-The article was sent for external peer review organized by the Guest Editors and the editorial office.
+Provenance and Peer Review: This article was commissioned by the editorial office, Journal of Xiangya Medicine for the series “Malignant Pleural Effusion”.
+The article has undergone external peer review.

 Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/jxym-20-53).
 The series “Malignant Pleural Effusion” was commissioned by the editorial office without any funding or sponsorship.
 DD and RC served as the unpaid Guest Editors of the series.
 DD serves as an unpaid editorial board member of Journal of Xiangya Medicine from Nov 2019 to Oct 2021.
 The authors have no other conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.